ethereum/devp2p/caps/eth.md

 `[request-id: P, [header₁, header₂, ...]]`

-Response to [GetBlockHeaders].
-The items in the list are block headers, previously asked for in a GetBlockHeaders message.
-The list may contain no block headers if none of the requested block headers were found.
+This is the response to GetBlockHeaders, containing the requested headers.
+The header list may be empty if none of the requested block headers were found.
 The number of headers that can be requested in a single message may be subject to implementation-defined limits.

 The recommended soft limit for BlockHeaders responses is 2 MiB.